-India abstains on UN resolution calling for ‘just and lasting peace’ in Ukraine
+India abstains on UN resolution telling Russia to leave Ukraine immediately

-Though the motion was backed by 141 nations and passed.
+However, the motion was backed by 141 nations and passed.

-India on Thursday abstained from voting on a resolution in the United Nations General Assembly that called for “comprehensive, just and lasting peace” in Ukraine.
+India on Thursday abstained from voting on a resolution in the United Nations General Assembly that called for the unconditional withdrawal of Russian troops from Ukraine.

 Russia invaded Ukraine exactly a year ago on February 24, 2022, triggering the most deadly conflict in Europe since World War II.
 Moscow claims it is a special military operation that is necessary to prevent Kyiv from being used as a platform for Western aggression.
 But Ukraine and its Western allies say it is an imperial-style war of occupation.